Cape Bruny Lighthouse: History & scenic views

 Book now

 Ready to visit Tasmania’s maritime heritage spot?
-Book your Cape Bruny Lighthouse tour today part of a full-day guided adventure exploring South Bruny Island.
+Book your Cape Bruny Lighthouse tour today, part of a full-day guided adventure exploring Bruny Island.

 Frequently asked questions about Cape Bruny Lighthouse